Deepak-Venkateshvaran/portfolio/_pages/publications.md

 *Discovery of a universal scaling behaviour in the anomalous Hall effect in magnetic oxides*

 Deepak Venkateshvaran *et al.*, **Physical Review B** 79, 134405 (2009)
-*A broad-spectrum study of the magnetic properties in oxide thin films and how they can be tailored*
+*A comprehensive study of the magnetic properties in oxide thin films and how they can be tailored*

 Shu-Jen Wang, Deepak Venkateshvaran *et al.*, **Nature Electronics** 2, 98-107 (2019)
 *A broad-spectrum study of the difficulties in achieving all-electrical spin injection into organic semiconductors*